 - Under Arizona Law A.R.S. §15-1043 student records are not considered public records.

-- Data provided through custom non-confidential data requests is aggregated and redacted for n-counts less than 10.
+- Data provided through custom non-confidential data requests is aggregated and redacted for n-counts of 10 or less.

 - The ADE does not fulfill custom non-confidential data requests for commercial enterprises beyond the scope of the data already made publicly available.